 The term is enough to bring tears to any parent’s eyes.
 Our society is becoming increasingly dependent on things for comfort; on sugary sweets, screens, alcohol, and drugs.
 Let’s reverse this trend and send our children the very clear message that when they need comfort, they can come to us and that we will never send them away.

 “Children do not experience our intentions, no matter how heartfelt.
 They experience what we manifest in tone and behavior.”
 Gordon Neufeld

 Living in our modern society is demanding.
 Most households require both parents to work and sometimes it’s our kids who bear the brunt of our stress and frustrations.
-It can be easy to snap when we’re overwhelmed.
+It can be easy to snap when we’re feeling overwhelmed.
 To reach for a quick fix, promised by authoritarian techniques like time out.
-But, they create disconnection that can have negative long term effects on our relationships.
+But, they create disconnection that can have negative long term effects on our relationships with our kids.

 If you have used conventional discipline techniques in the past, there is no judgment here.
-Most of us were brought up with punishments and rewards – it is normal to repeat what we learned and is ingrained in our subconscious.
-Practice self compassion and focus on intentionally making different choices in the future.
+Most of us were brought up with punishments and rewards – it is normal to repeat what we learned as it is ingrained in our subconscious.
+Practice self-compassion and focus on intentionally making different choices in the future.
 Building connection

 Positive parenting techniques are the antidote.
 By applying simple principles to bond with our children to make them feel safe and secure we’re setting the stage for them to grow into cooperative, independent and confident adults.